 Trust the professionals at Animal Pros to work with your insurance provider to make your Bat Removal and Control problem an easy process.
 We work with all insurance providers to insure that homeowner is taken care of fairly.

 We were hearing noises in our attic, and used a pest control company to remove the animals making noise.
-They placed out glue boards in the attic, and said we had mice, but now we are finding bats on the glue boards.
+They placed out glue boards in the attic, and said we had mice, but now we are finding them on the glue boards.
 What should we do now?Answer:

 Bats are roosting behind my shutters.
 Is there anything that can be done?

 Yes, this is a common problem, and requires special attention.
 Anything short of completely sealing all shutter access, and it can be a continual problem.
-Opening shutters in most cases will allow bats to choose a different roost site.
+Opening shutters in most cases will allow them to choose a different roost site.
 The openings on shutters that will need to be addressed is the louver openings, and the openings around the back of the shutters.
-Louver openings can be screened and the screen painted to match, making it aethetically pleasing and preventing any access.
+Louver openings can be screened and the screen painted to match, making it aesthetically pleasing and preventing any access.
 Openings around the back of the shutters can be repaired by either making the shutters flush mount, or by building shutter boxes of wood, completely closing off openings.
 Those too can be painted, making the repair aesthetically pleasing, and is a affordable process.

 We have noticed Bats in our attic, and have Bed Bugs too.
 Could the two problems be related?Answer: